 Each share of common stock will be counted as one vote.
-Shares will not be voted in favor of a matter, and will not be counted as voting on a matter if the holder of the shares either withholds authority in the proxy to vote for a particular director nominee or nominees, or abstains from voting on a particular matter, or if the shares are broker non-votes.
-As a result, withheld shares, abstentions and broker non-votes will have no effect on the outcome of voting on the election of directors, the approval of the 2008 Stock Incentive Plan, the amendment to our 1995 Employee Stock Purchase Plan and the ratification of the selection of Emst & Young LLP but will have the same effect as a vote against the proposed amendment to our Restated Certificate of Incorporation to increase the authorized number of shares of common stock.
+Shares will not be voted in favor of a matter, and will not be counted as voting on a matter, if the holder of the shares either withholds authority to vote for a particular director nominee or nominees, or abstains from voting on a particular matter, or if the shares are broker non-votes.
+As a result, withheld shares, abstentions and broker non-votes will have no effect on the outcome of voting on the election of directors or on any of the other proposals.